NunoMore/pp2-app/README.md

     git push
    ```
    - this done for the branch "dev_css" will automatically trigger the action to deploy (number 5)
    - you can verify the action in the ACTIONS tab in github.
-It should take less than a minute to deploy your changes
+It should take 2 or 3 minutes to deploy your changes

 5. Deploy app (github pages)